 [See Enrollment Guide for details.]

-Not all sections of a given course will earn Women's Studies credit.
+Not all sections of a given course will earn Women's and Gender Studies credit.

-See Women's Studies section of schedule book for each term's approved offerings.
+See Women's and Gender Studies schedule for each term's approved offerings.

 |ANTH 3710||Topics in Anthropology (approved topics only)|